Home

 I'd like to get started as an actor.
 Please send advice.

-This is a question is one which we receive quite often.
+This is a common request.
 Basically, there is no specific way to "get started."
 This is a down side to this business.
 It is unfortunate that acting is not more like medicine or law, with prescribed methods of success, objective analysis of ability, etc. The reality is that one must find his/her own way.
 The best advice is to just start where you are.
 Doesn't matter where that is, there is ALWAYS something you can do to prepare for a career in acting.
-Perhaps, you will have to create more opportunity for yourself than someone living in NYC, for example, but inspiration, discipline and persistence can flourish anywhere.
+Perhaps, you will have to create more opportunity for yourself than someone living in NYC or LA, for example, but inspiration, discipline and persistence can flourish anywhere.
 When the time comes for you to move on, you will know when that is, and you will go.
 Then the process starts all over again where ever you end up.
 Again, unfortunately, step by step instructions do not exist.

 That said, what you can do to find out more is, read biographies of your favorite actors to learn how they did it.
 Some of actors choose to stay in a minor market area, either for a short while or for the long term.
 Others move on to LA and/or NY.
 Some take the academic track, going to university.
 Some of them are happy, some are miserable.
 There is no secret formula.
 It is about choices.
 And persistence.
 It is a tough business.
 No guarantees.
 If you think you will enjoy the journey of acting, go for it.
 If you are focusing only on the fantasy of fame, re-think your career choice.